FreeLoaderz/constitution/ADAO-Constitution-v01.md

 # Article I - Organization

-**Section 1.1 - Status.**  ADAO Community Association (referred to in this agreement as “ADAO”) is __________ under the laws of ____________.
+**Section 1.1 - Status.**  ADAO Community Association (referred to in this agreement as “ADAO”) is an unincorporated nonprofit association under Wyo.
+Stat.
+Title 17, Ch.
+22 of the laws of the State of Wyoming.

 ADAO is not intended to be, and shall not be deemed to be, a partnership.

 **Section 1.2 - Purposes.** As more fully stated in its Mission Statement (as may be updated from time to time via governance) ADAO is organized for the following purposes:  To share knowledge about what DAOs are and how to use them effectively.
 To develop tools for decentralized coordination and DAO governance on the blockchain.
 To offer technical, organizational, and financial support in designing and developing DAOs.

 **Section 1.3 - Not an Investment Company.
 ADAO is not organized to provide financial services, advice, or investment opportunities.
 All the content developed by ADAO, with the exception of identifying materials, shall be placed in the public domain or under an open license depending upon the proper circumstances of the product.
-ADAO projects and products should not be considered investments and no promises are made that they will hold any value.
+ADAO projects and products should not be considered investments and no promises are made that they will hold any monetary value.

 **Section 1.4 - Cooperative principles.** ADAO shall be operated in the spirit of cooperative principles framed by the 1995 General Assembly of the International Co-operative Alliance, including: (i) voluntary and open membership; (ii) democratic member control through distributed ledger smart contract voting management; (iii) member economic participation; (iv) autonomy and independence of ADAO; (v) providing education, training and information; (vi) cooperation with other DAO cooperatives; and (vii) concern for community.

 **Section 1.5 - Nondiscrimination.** ADAO shall not arbitrarily discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.

-**Section 1.6 - Decentralized Autonomous Organization (DAO).** ADAO is a DAO, an XXXunincorporatedXXX association of individuals, entities, associations and/or other persons or groups of persons who all agree to join together in a common purpose.
+**Section 1.6 - Decentralized Autonomous Organization (DAO).** ADAO is a DAO, an unincorporated association of individuals, entities, associations and/or other persons or groups of persons who all agree to join together in a common purpose.
 For ADAO that purpose is encapsulated in our Mission Statement.

 # Article II - Membership

 **Section 2.1 - Eligibility** Membership shall be voluntary and application open to any individual of at least 18 years of age whose purpose or presumed intent is to contribute, to build, and to use the services of ADAO and is willing to accept the responsibilities and terms of membership.

-**Section 2.2 - Admission.** Membership in ADAO shall be granted to anyone who holds at least one (1) ADA token in a Cardano wallet with stake delegated to a stake pool operator.
+**Section 2.2 - Admission.** Membership in ADAO shall be granted to all members off the Cardano community.
+This is anyone who holds at least one (1) ADA token in a Cardano wallet with stake delegated to a stake pool operator.
 There shall be no requirement to contribute time to ADAO projects or assets to the ADAO Treasury.

 Members shall fall into one or more of the following categories:
-1. AGOV Holders are individuals who hold the ADAO Governance Token (AGOV).
-AGOV holders are responsible for deciding the priorities of the DAO through the proposal process.
-No assets may be moved out of the DAO treasury without a vote of AGOV Holders and all program coordination is formalized through votes on proposals.
+1. GovToken Holders are individuals who hold the ADAO Governance Token (ADAO).
+GovToken Holders are responsible for deciding the priorities of the DAO through the proposal process.
+No assets may be moved out of the DAO treasury without a vote of GovToken Holders and all program coordination is formalized through votes on proposals.
 2. Active Contributors are community volunteers who dedicate their time to DAO projects or working groups.
-Individuals who contribute can claim bounties from the DAO treasury and use any AGOV Tokens they receive to vote on what projects the DAO should work on next.
+Individuals who contribute can claim bounties from the DAO treasury and use any GovTokens they receive to vote on what projects the DAO should work on next.
 3. Community Associates are any member of the Cardano community who chooses to associate with ADAO.
-Even if an individual does not yet hold any AGOV Tokens they can engage in legitimate peripheral participation by engaging in community discussions to help guide DAO efforts
+Even if an individual does not yet hold any GovTokens they can engage in legitimate peripheral participation by engaging in community discussions to help guide DAO efforts

 **Section 2.3 - Rights.** ADAO Members shall utilize the “Designated Smart Contract” (a smart contract deployed to the Cardano Blockchain at the Designated Blockchain Address as the exclusive method of holding, allocating among the ADAO Members, and spending, or otherwise distributing any Tokens that are ADAO property, of minting and issuing AGOV Tokens and holding and recording votes of the AGOV Members.
 AGOV may also utilize the Designated Smart Contract to administer and facilitate certain other arrangements and transactions involving ADAO, the ADAO Members and/or third parties.